bitcoin-green/bitgreenold/doc/build-unix.md

 Notes
 -----
-The release is built with GCC and then "strip bitcoingreend" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip bitgreend" to strip the debug symbols, which reduces the executable size by about 90%.